 It’s considered lucky and prosperous to keep a fish in your home.
 Do you believe it would be possible if the fish weren’t in good health, though?
 One of their physiological needs is to urinate and defecate.
-When there is no other visible anus or opening besides their mouth, you might be wondering how fish poop.
+When there is no other visible anus or opening besides their mouth, you might be wondering how fish poops and where fish poops from.
 To update your knowledge, read the article below.

 Do Fish Poop And Pee?

 Fish do urinate and poop as part of their typical physiological cycle, so the answer is yes.
 They eliminate the waste produced by their bodies through the production of urine and feces.
 Almost every fish species you come across must go through this cycle; some species are not an exception to this rule.

 Every fish has similar bodily functions, whether it is a pond fish or a fish living in a fish tank.

 Even fish have two kidneys, just like most mammals, to aid in the body’s elimination of waste.
 Different fish species have different kidney shapes and sizes.
 The features, however, are commonplace.
 They all serve as filters, keeping the fish clean and preserving their health.

 The frequency of their excretion is a significant difference between fish and other living things, though.
 Fish only urinate once per day, in contrast to humans who do so every two to three hours.
 The prolonged functioning of the kidney is the cause of this.
 Once daily urination or feces is the result of the kidneys’ lengthy excretion process.

 Fish poop can be any color because it contains a variety of waste materials.
 This waste frequently also contains salt, bacteria, and a lot of uneaten food particles.

 Fish poop has a wide range of color variations, as well as variations in volume, texture, and odor.